ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 destination.

-When used with time-varying properties, e.g., maximum reservable bandwidth (maxresbw), a property of a single entity may also have different values in different time intervals.
-In this case, an ANE with different property values MUST be considered as different ANEs.
+When used with time-varying properties, e.g., maximum reservable bandwidth (maxresbw), a property of a single ANE may also have different values in different time intervals.
+In this case, if such an ANE has different property values in two time intervals, it MUST be treated as two different ANEs, i.e., with different entity identifiers.
+However, if it has the same property values in two time intervals, it MAY use the same identifier.

+This rule allows the Path Vector extension to represent both changes of ANEs and changes of the ANEs' properties in a uniform way.
+The Path Vector part is calendared in a compatible way, and the Property Map part is not affected by the calendar extension.

-The two extensions combined together CAN provide the historical network correlation information for a set of source and destination pairs.
-A network broker or client MAY use this information to derive other resource requirements such as Time-Block-Maximum Bandwidth, Bandwidth-Sliding-Window, and Time-Bandwidth-Product (TBP) (See {{SENSE}} for details).
+The two extensions combined together can provide the historical network correlation information for a set of source and destination pairs.
+A network broker or client may use this information to derive other resource requirements such as Time-Block-Maximum Bandwidth, Bandwidth-Sliding-Window, and Time-Bandwidth-Product (TBP) (See {{SENSE}} for details).